microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

 ### Create a DSC Configuration

-1. Copy/paste the following DSC configuration into the PowerShell ISE of your Azure VM named DSC1
+1. Copy/paste the following DSC configuration into the Script Pane of the PowerShell ISE of your Azure VM named DSC1

     From: C:\\MyAzureProject\\Azure Superpowers\\Lab - PowerShell
-    DSC\\DemoConfig.ps1
+    DSC\\DemoConfig.ps1 (On your local system)

+    The Script Pane is a text editor located at the top of the window.
+From the top menu bar, select **View**, then click **Show Script Pane**

 ```powershell
 configuration DemoConfig {